microsoft/CCF/sphinx/source/users/issue_commands.rst

 Clients communicate with CCF using HTTP requests.
 Currently all requests must use the HTTP method ``POST``, and the body of each request is expected to be a valid JSON-RPC object.
 Arbitrary payload and return types will be supported in future.
 The ``method`` must be prefixed with the name of the target frontend (``"users"`` or ``"members"``), separated from the intended ``method`` with a single ``/``, and this ``method`` must also match the resource path in the URL.

-These requests be sent by standard tools.
-All of the tests built on CCF's Python infrastructure use `Python Requests <https://requests.readthedocs.io/en/master/>`_ by default, but can be switched to a ``curl``-based client (printing each command to stdout) by running them with environment variable ``CURL_CLIENT`` set.
+These requests can be sent by standard tools.
+CCF's test infrastructure uses `Python Requests <https://requests.readthedocs.io/en/master/>`_ by default, but can be switched to a ``curl``-based client (printing each command to stdout) by running with environment variable ``CURL_CLIENT`` set.

 For example, to record a message at a specific id with the :ref:`developers/example:Example Application`, using curl: